Zillatron27/claude-workflow-starter/README.md

 # Claude Code Workflow Starter

-A clone-and-fill starter kit for running Claude Code the "control plane" way: a private context repo that sits beside your projects and holds behavioural policy, per-project state, and reusable runbooks — so every session starts with the same rules and the same knowledge, instead of starting from zero.
+A clone-and-fill starter kit for running Claude Code uaing the 'control plane': a private context repo that sits beside your projects and holds behavioural policy, per-project state, and reusable runbooks — so every session starts with the same rules and the same knowledge, instead of starting from zero.